yki-t/learners-examples/07.cdk-lambda-rds/README.md

 import * as cdk from 'aws-cdk-lib';
 import * as ec2 from 'aws-cdk-lib/aws-ec2';
 import * as rds from 'aws-cdk-lib/aws-rds';
-import * as secretsmanager from 'aws-cdk-lib/aws-secretsmanager';
-import * as lambda from 'aws-cdk-lib/aws-lambda';
 import { Construct } from 'constructs';
-import * as path from 'path';

 export class CdkStack extends cdk.Stack {
   constructor(scope: Construct, id: string, props?: cdk.StackProps) {